tdunning/log-synth/README.md

 Currently all sampling for constructing a VIN is done by uniformly sampling all of the possible options.
 This could easily be changed if desired.

+#### `word`
-**`word`** - Samples words at random.
+Samples words at random.
 A seed file is given, but if more words are needed than seeded, they will be invented.

+#### `common-point-of-compromise`
-**`common-point-of-compromise`** - Produces a user history that emulates a common point of compromise fraud scenario.
+Produces a user history that emulates a common point of compromise fraud scenario.
 Contact tdunning@maprtech.com for more info.

 ```json
 [